Revamp Reusable Tableware Web App

 On top of that, I updated the icon set for the Recube brand and redesigning the ReCoin logo, used in the rewarding scheme.

-Next, to address the challenges about navigation and IA, I decide to redesigning the IA to a more efficient way.
+Next, to address the challenges about navigation and IA, I decide to redesign the IA to a more efficient way.
 Since this is a web app, a Navbar approach seems space consuming and left a small viewable spaces for user.
 Therefore as seen in below diagram, I reassign the navigation to a more intuitive way.
 Where Navbar is removed and user can now directly access features like "My Coupon", "Coupon" and "History" in home page.
 Also borrow/return button is well labeled with text.

-New User Flow
+New

 Iteration

-When reviewing first draft of design, concern regarding borrow and return confirmation screen seems alike is raised, which may affect restaurant staff ability to check whether user had successfully completed the action.
+Concern regarding borrow and return confirmation screen seems alike is raised, which may affect restaurant staff ability to check whether user had successfully completed the action.
 Therefore, I iterate the screen to a version where the word "BORROW" and "RETURN" is now prominently displayed to help restaurant staff identify user's completion of action.

 After some discussion on this iteration, considering restaurant staff may need to view the screen in a distance and not noticing the detail wording on screen.
 We want make things clearer between borrow and return process.
 Therefore we changed the background colour of the two process for the final iteration.